tiadobatima/gpw/README.md

-# GPW Project
+# GPWM Project

-## What's GPW?
+## What's GPWM?

-GPW are the initials of *Gwynedd Purves Wynn-Aubrey Meredith's* given names.
+GPWM are the initials for *Gwynedd Purves Wynn-Aubrey Meredith's*

 For the few who don't yet know, Major GPW Meredith, of the Seventh Heavy Battery of the Royal Australian Artillery was the veteran commander of the